 OpenClaw feels like "self-hosted Postgres" in this story.

-When people say “agents let you do more with less,” it sounds like hype until you map it onto how a 30–200 person company works.
+When people say "agents let you do more with less," it sounds like hype.
+Let’s look at the actual numbers for a 50-person company.

 Three workflows that get easier immediately

-These are not client stories.
-They are examples of what I would ship first.
+These aren't hypothetical client stories—they are examples of what I would ship first.

 How to start, practically

 - Write down the 3 loops you run every week.
-Invoicing follow-ups, lead handoffs, release checklists, support triage.
+Invoicing follow-ups, lead handoffs, release checklists.

 - Make the first automation approval-gated.
 The agent drafts.
 A human approves.
 You learn the failure modes without paying for them.

-- Demand auditability from day one.
-If you can’t answer “what happened” in 60 seconds, you will stop trusting the system.
+- Demand auditability.
+If you can’t answer "what happened" in 60 seconds, you will stop trusting the system.

 Sources